Texas : 2025 Regular Session : BILL HB3740

 Relating to chemicals and techniques used in weather modification and control.

-â—¦ The TDLR is specifically prohibited from approving any chemical or technique that is known to cause harm to human health, including harm to the human endocrine, nervous, respiratory, or reproductive system, when used for weather modification and control.
+The bill establishes a mandatory health-based exclusion: TDLR may not approve any chemical or technique if it is known to cause harm to human health when used for weather modification purposes.
+The specified health concerns include harm to the human endocrine, nervous, respiratory, or reproductive systems.

-â—¦ The TDLR is authorized to seek assistance from other state agencies, such as the Department of Agriculture, the Texas Commission on Environmental Quality, and the Health and Human Services Commission, when making approval determinations.
+In making approval determinations, TDLR may obtain assistance from the Department of Agriculture, the Texas Commission on Environmental Quality, the Health and Human Services Commission, or any other entity TDLR deems appropriate.
+This interagency consultation framework is permissive rather than mandatory.

-â—¦ The TDLR is required to adopt rules necessary to implement this new section.
+TDLR is directed to adopt rules necessary to implement the new section as soon as practicable after the effective date.

 History